maverick-js/signals/README.md

 > Prefer [`computedMap`](#computedmap) when working with primitives to avoid unnecessary re-renders.

 Reactive map helper that caches each list item by reference to reduce unnecessary mapping on updates.
 It only runs the mapping function once per item and then moves or removes it as needed.
-The index argument is an observable.
-The map function itself is not tracking - only applied once.

-Use this when you have expensive data computations per each list item or you want to avoid re-creating heavy objects on each update.
-A good use-case is when you're working with a collection of DOM nodes.
+In a keyed map like this the value is fixed but the index changes (opposite of non-keyed map).

 ```js
 import { observable, tick, computedKeyedMap } from '@maverick-js/observables';